plus3it/watchmaker/docs/faq.md

 ## Does watchmaker support Enterprise Linux 9?

-Watchmaker is supported, to one degree or another, on all distros derived from Red Hat 9.
+Watchmaker is supported on all distros derived from Red Hat 9.
 This includes RedHat 9, CentOS Stream 9, Oracle Linux 9, Rocky 9, and Alma Linux 9.
 Scan-comparisons are explicitly-performed on Red Hat and Oracle Linux 9 with content CI-checks performed using an Alma Linux 9